Chapter 16: Drunkards

 All of it untouched.

 On the other side of the table, somewhat forlornly, stood an empty whiskey bottle, and two bottles of vodka, one of which was half empty.
 An ice bucket and crumpled soda cans completed the picture of a different indulgence.

 Roger stood and moved across to meet me.
 Shaking his hand.
 He greeted me as warmly has had his father.
 In the same fashion I introduced Moses.

 Then with a broad sweep, Roger gestured towards the other two men, who had remained seated as we arrived.

 “Let me introduce our guests.”
 Roger paused, ““Alexei.”

 A man with dark eyes and a face whose roundness and dark brown hair bore a vague similarity to a shaved Roger, nodded back at us.

-The second individual was older.
-He had a nondescript build, and was slighter than his companion,.
-Even though sitting in his chair, it was obvious that like the young one, he was not tall.
-His fair hair was closely cropped, in a military style.
-I was not sure if the thinness of his hair was as a result of its close cropping, or because he was going bald.
+Roger indicated towards an older man of a slighter build than his companion,.
+Even though sitting in a chair, it was obvious that like the young one, he was not tall.
+His sparse fair hair was closely cropped, in a military style.
+I was not sure if the thinness of his hair was as a result of its cropping, or because he was going bald.